brainbows/brainbows.github.io/index.md

 Users will be able to see all of their peers, can rate them based on how well they performed as a study peer, and chat with them if needed.
 <img src="/doc/listStudent.png">

-This shows the chatting part of the list
+This shows the chatting part of the list, each chat will be entirely unique and no one else can open up the messages.
 <img src="/doc/chat.png">

 ## Community Feedback